LaPepega/Chat99/README.md

 >
 > This is a practice project (at least for now), not intended for actual use.
 >
-> This shit is insecure and unstable *as fuck* so be aware.
+> This shit is insecure and unstable *as fuck*, so be aware.

 ## Getting Started